Improve Large Language Model Systems with User Logs: Introduction

 To summarize, our contributions are as follows: \begin{itemize}[leftmargin=*] \item We conduct, as far as we know, the first study on the optimization of LLMsys capabilities using user logs and characterize several challenges, including the \textit{Signal–or-Noise Dilemma}. \item We propose UNO, a novel framework for LLMsys continual learning from user logs.
-It features a cluster-based multiple experience management system constructed based on the cognitive gap between the model and log data. \item Extensive experiments on continual learning benchmarks show that UNO achieves state-of-the-art performance across diverse tasks and languages, significantly outperforming Retrieval Augmented Generation (RAG) and memory-based baselines in both effectiveness and efficiency. \end{itemize}
+It features cluster-based multiple experience management driven by model-log cognitive gaps. \item Extensive experiments demonstrate UNO achieves state-of-the-art performance across tasks and languages, significantly outperforming RAG and memory-based baselines. \end{itemize}